Background pattern

 • anaphylactic reaction

-• swelling (edema), high blood pressure, heart failure, or heart attack
+• edema (swelling), high blood pressure, heart failure, or heart attack

-• severe skin reactions such as blistering, including Stevens-Johnson syndrome, Lyell syndrome, and toxic epidermal necrolysis
+• severe forms of skin reactions such as blistering reactions, including Stevens-Johnson syndrome, Lyell syndrome, and toxic epidermal necrolysis

 • hepatitis (inflammation of the liver).

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect not listed in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use (www.notificaram.es).
-By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, consult your doctor or pharmacist, even if they are possible side effects not listed in this leaflet.
+You can also report them directly through the Spanish Medicines Monitoring System (www.notificaram.es).
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of packaging and medications you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicines in the pharmacy's SIGRE collection point.
+Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
 This will help protect the environment.

 Composition of Angifen

 The active ingredient is flurbiprofen.
-One tablet contains 8.75 mg of flurbiprofen.
+One lozenge contains 8.75 mg of flurbiprofen.

 Macrogol 300 (E-1521)